joakiol/RealEstateSummaryQuality/README.md

 Vendu has implemented the class `ConditionReport`, which represents a real-estate condition report.
 In this project, the class `SummaryReport` has also been implemented, which inherits from the `ConditionReport` class, and has implemented some additional methods that are useful for this project.

 The models of this work expect data input as an iterable of SummaryReport objects (with corresponding labels, when appropriate).
 In this project, the iterable class `ReportData` has been implemented for creating and representing datasets.
 This makes use of the WebDataset package, which stores data in .tar archives that can be streamed from disk, such that iterating becomes memory-friendly.
-This class is used by our models for storing data at different stages (pre-processed, embedded, etc.), and is also convenient to use for our dataset.
-A dataset of SummaryReports can be made from an iterable of ConditionReport-objects the following way:
+The `ReportData` class is used by our models for storing data at different stages (pre-processed, embedded, etc.), and is also made to be used to represent our dataset of real-estate condition reports.
+A dataset of SummaryReports can be made from a list/iterable of ConditionReport-objects the following way:

 ```python
 import pickle